GoldenVadim/UserAgentX/README.md

 # UserAgentX
-##A random user agent generator written in Python using the Python random-user-agent package.
+<b align="center">A random user agent generator written in Python using the Python random-user-agent package.<b>